The first step in securing your financial future is to make a plan.

 As your pay increases, you buy a bigger house, a bigger or nicer car, more clothes, etc.

-There is no point investing and earning a 6% return when you are paying 18% interest on your credit card debt.
+There is no point investing and earning a 6% return when you are paying 18% interest on your debt.

-Get a guaranteed 18% return on your money by paying off all of your credit card debt first.
+Get a guaranteed 18% return on your money by paying off all of your credit cards first.

 Once you have this debt paid off, then you can start concentrating on investing in non-retirement accounts.